 And yet, despite its age, this dusty old relic lives on every shooter that’s come and gone since.
 Every single First Person Shooter that’s taken over the world – or failed miserably – can doff its cap to Id Software’s seminal piece of software.

 Not many games can call themselves genuine milestones, but Doom can claim such a title with confidence.
-For its 25th anniversary, we look at how Doom helped change PC gaming forever.
+For TechRadar's PC Gaming Week 2019, we look at how Doom helped change PC gaming forever.

 There are just so many elements that programmers John Romero and John Carmack helped popularize back in 1993 – concepts that laid out a fundamental blueprint not just for shooters, but for western videogames as a whole in the decades that followed.

 The use of immersive 3D graphics at a time where games were still resigned to flat 2D sprites in 16-bits.
 It helped set the groundwork for networked multiplayer matches.
 It promoted the use of mods (or ‘WADs’ as they were known back then).
 Even how it deftly juggled everything from realistic gun physics to intricate level design.
 There’s a reason why plenty of games that came after were called ‘Doom clones’.

 Doom was a breath of fresh air in so many ways.
 Rather than burying the player in needless narrative and the crushing presence of lore, Id Software let the levels themselves tell the story for it.

 The sharp corners and constrictive corridors that exploded out into open arenas.
 Secret rooms full of treasure and death.
 It was a nightmare and a playground all in one, offering a stark alternative to the repetitive tunnels of, say, Wolfenstein 3D.